ghas-lab-templates/exercises/module-1.md

 6. Once the workflow completes, navigate back to `Insights` > `Dependency graph`.
 7. Confirm that the dependency graph now shows a complete and accurate list of dependencies.

+#### Discussion Points
+-  Why is it important to have a complete and accurate dependency graph?
+How can incomplete graphs affect project security and maintenance?
+- How does automating dependency submission improve workflow efficiency compared to manually tracking dependencies?
+Are there any drawbacks?
+- How should your team incorporate reviewing and maintaining dependency graphs into their regular workflows?

 ### Lab 4 - Software Bill Of Materials (SBOM) Generation and Attestations

+#### Objective

 A Software Bill of Materials (SBOM) is a comprehensive list of software components, dependencies, and versions within a project.
 Generating an SBOM helps improve supply chain security and enables transparency about the software used.